Phosphor banded stamp

-The phosphor is applied in vertical bands, or more recently, all over the stamp, and fluoresces under ultra-violet light.
+In most designs a phosphorescent or fluorescent dye, which emits light under ultra-violet irradiation, is applied in vertical bands, or more recently, all over the stamp.
 This enables the mail sorting machine to face the mail and sort it into types.
+The color of the emitted light is determined by the chemical nature of dye.
+A large selection of dyes and colors are available commercially.